 Perhaps the most ambitious direct research undertaking of the Committee is the Southwide Pine Seed Source Study, coordinated by its Subcommittee on Geographic Source of Seed, of which I have the somewhat arduous honor of being Chairman.
-Over and above all the tree improvement activities previously mentioned, the organizations already listed and many other organizations and individuals have been cooperating since 1951 in a 16state provenance test of longleaf, slash, loblolly, and shortleaf pines.
-The study extends from Pennsylvania and New Jersey south almost to Lake Okeechobee in Florida, and west to Missouri, Arkansas, Oklahoma, and Texas, Literally hundreds of individuals cooperated in collecting seed throughout this territory in 1951, 1952, and 1955.
+Over and above all the tree improvement activities previously men tioned, the organizations already listed and many other organizations and individuals have been cooperating since 1951 in a 16-State provenance test of longleaf, slash, loblolly, and shortleaf pines.
+The study extends from Pennsylvania and New Jersey south almost to Lake Okeechobee in Florida, and west to Missouri, Arkansas, Oklahoma, and Texas.
+Literally hundreds of individuals cooperated in collecting seed throughout this territory in 1951, 1952, and 1955.
 Nineteen nurseries cooperated in producing and shipping nursery stock.
-Fifteen Research Centers of 4 Forest Experiment Stations, 3 national forests, 4 schools of forestry, 5 State forestry commissions and 1 State wildlife service, 1 State agricultural experiment station, 4 pulp companies, 2 lumber companies, an oil company, and a fertilizer company have established 125 test plantations with the stock, ranging in size from 2.4 to 3.6 acres apiece, and totaling 490,000 trees.
+Fifteen research centers of Li. forest experiment stations, 3 national forests, L schools of forestry, 5 state forestry commissions and 1 state wildlife service, 1 state agricultural experiment station, 4 pulp companies, 2 lumber companies, an oil company, and a fertilizer company have established 125 test plantations with the stock, ranging in size from 2.4 to 3.6 acres apiece, and totaling 490,000 trees.
 Routine measurements by the cooperators have been supplemented over a wide area by special "pest" examinations by pathologists and entomologists of the Southeastern and Southern Forest Experiment Stations.
 Fifth-year reexaminations of nearly half the plantations will be made this coming winter.

-The Committee has stressed this research on geographic sources of seed not only for the obvious benefit to the southern pine planting program, but also from a conviction that virtually all tree improvement research must, for best effect, be carried out within the framework of geographic race.
+The Committee has stressed this research on geographic sources of seed not only for its obvious benefit to the southern pine planting program, but also from a conviction that virtually all tree improvement research must, for best effect, be carried out within the framework of geographic race.